PopcornComputer/CHIP_Pro-Docs/source/includes/_chipvchippro.md

 PWM | 1 | 2
 Audio Input | 1 channel | 2 channel

-If you are looking for a more CHIP-like experience with connectors and LEDS, we recommend the Development Kit.
+If you are looking for a more C.H.I.P-like experience with connectors and LEDS, we recommend the [Development Kit](http://www.getchip.com/pages/chippro.html).